-The Group's patents and trademarks represent an asset that is essential for its business activities.
-For this reason, the Group attaches great importance to industrial property rights in respect of its trademarks and patents, in order to protect the innovations coming out of R&D. The Group is also attentive to the risk of direct and indirect patent infringement as well as all types of trademark infringements.
+Arkema attaches great importance to industrial property rights in respect of trademarks and patents in order to protect the innovations that result from its R&D. Taken together, its patents and trademarks represent a key asset for its business.
+Arkema is also attentive to the risk of direct and indirect patent infringement as well as all types of trademark infringements.

-Patent infringement can occur when a third party uses products or industrial processes patented by the Group.
-Trademark infringement, on the other hand, can occur when a third party unlawfully seeks to take advantage of the investments or reputation of Group brands in a given market.
-These actions have an instantly negative impact on the Group's sales and results and can harm the reputation and the perceived quality of the products concerned as well as the image of the Company.

-Patent infringement can also occur involuntarily because of the Group, particularly given the risk related to the time during which patent applications are not made public.
+Patent infringement can occur when a third party uses products or industrial processes patented by Arkema.
+Trademark infringement, on the other hand, can occur when a third party unlawfully seeks to take advantage of the investments or reputation of Arkema brands in a given market.
+These actions have an instantly negative impact on Arkema's sales and results and can harm the reputation and the perceived quality of the products concerned as well as the image of the Company.
+Patent infringement can also occur involuntarily because of Arkema, particularly given the risk related to the time during which patent applications are not made public.
 Patent applications filed by third parties and made public only on publication could impact ongoing developments or even products recently brought to market.
-This situation would oblige the Group to change the product, thereby increasing the related R&D costs, or to negotiate a license to use the patented component.
+This situation would oblige Arkema to change the product, thereby increasing the related R&D costs, or to negotiate a license to use the patented component.
 In either case, there would be an impact on the project's profit margins.

-Inadequate protection of the innovations resulting from its research or trademarks could therefore have a material adverse impact on the Group's business activities, results, financial position or future prospects.
+Inadequate protection of the innovations resulting from its research or trademarks could therefore have a material adverse impact on Arkema's business activities, results, financial position or future prospects.

-The Group has developed an assertive policy to protect its innovations and know-how (registration of patents and trademarks), particularly with the support of a global network of industrial property consultants (for further details on the Group's industrial property protection policy, see section 1.4.3 of this document).
-The Group is also attentive to any infringements of the rights conferred by its patents and trademarks.
-If, therefore, products on the market suggest that protected products or technologies or trademarks have been infringed, the Group can take what action it deems necessary to notify, end and sanction the infringement of its intellectual property rights.
+Arkema has developed an assertive policy to protect its innovations and know-how (registration of patents and trademarks), particularly with the support of a global network of industrial property consultants (for further details on Arkema's industrial property protection policy, see section 1.4.3 of this document).
+Arkema is also attentive to any infringements of the rights conferred by its patents and trademarks.
+If, therefore, products on the market suggest that protected products or technologies or trademarks have been infringed, Arkema can take whatever action it deems necessary to notify, end and sanction the infringement of its intellectual property rights.

 This risk is managed by the Intellectual Property department, which reports to the R&D department for patent matters and to the Legal department for trademark and design matters.
 The role of these departments is to apply in practice the principle of respect for intellectual and industrial property rights enshrined in the Code of Conduct and Business Ethics.
-They go about this by ensuring customers are only offered products that are not covered by valid, third-party patents, based on the best knowledge that can be obtained by regularly reviewing competitors' patents all throughout the development of new products.
+They go about this by ensuring customers are only offered products that are not covered by valid, third-party patents, based on the best knowledge that can be obtained by regularly reviewing competitors' patents throughout the development of new products.
 In addition, the role of the Legal department is to constitute trademark rights for certain product ranges and, where appropriate, protect them via designs.
 To this end, it carries out research for prior user rights before trademark and/or design applications are filed, to the greatest extent allowed by resource availability and information accessibility, in order to identify any prior third-party rights that may form an obstacle to a new project.